-Periodically, the CIPA model and the MAA performance criteria are reviewed to take into consideration current performance standards in the financial services industry.
-A review was conducted in 2014 and no adjustments to the CIPA model or the MAA criteria were warranted.
+Periodically, the CIPA model and the MAA performance criteria are reviewed to take into consideration current performance standards in the financial services industry or regulatory changes.
+A review will be conducted in 2016 to determine whether any adjustments to the CIPA model or the MAA criteria are warranted.

-During the first quarter of 2015, all Banks met the agreed-upon standard of financial condition and performance required by the CIPA and none of the Banks was placed in any of the three categories designated for Banks failing to meet MAA's specified financial criteria.
+During the first quarter of 2016, all Banks met the agreed-upon standard of financial condition and performance required by the CIPA and none of the Banks was placed in any of the three categories designated for Banks failing to meet MAA's specified financial criteria.
 (See Note 14 for each Bank's net collateral and permanent capital ratios.)
-For additional information regarding the CIPA or the MAA, see pages 21, 22, 46 and 47 in the 2014 Annual Information Statement.
+For additional information regarding the CIPA or the MAA, see pages 21, 22, 46 and 47 in the 2015 Annual Information Statement.